See a sampling of previous senior honors theses.

 The Senior Thesis Research and Writing Seminar

-The thesis proposals, the final product of the fall semester, will be evaluated by department faculty, including the Fall semester instructor, at the end of the Fall term.
+The thesis proposals, the final product of the fall semester, will be evaluated by a committee of department faculty, including the Fall semester instructor, in December.
 Students who have written successful proposals – where the question, research design, and data availability are clear, as is the student’s capacity to execute the research and writing necessary to produce an article length thesis – will be approved to begin researching and writing their 35 page thesis in the winter study honors class, continuing on into the honors thesis spring course, under the guidance of an appointed advisor.
 Students in the winter study and spring courses will work primarily with their advisors but will also receive input on their thesis draft from department faculty readers.
 Theses should be substantial and original works of scholarship on the model of an academic journal article (roughly 35 pages).
 The final work will be submitted for evaluation by a committee of faculty chosen by the department.

 Individual Project